-CarlaMaria has become a regular guest teacher of the Jerusalem Music Center where she coaches chamber music and orchestral studies to aspiring young musicians from all over Israel.
-She also devotes much of her time to the Mehli Mehta Music Foundation in Bombay, mentoring teachers and working with children whenever her time permits.
-More recently she has been invited to coach an orchestral summer program at the University of Indiana.
+CarlaMaria has become a much sought after teacher and is a regular guest teacher of the Jerusalem Music Center, coaching chamber music and orchestral studies to aspiring young musicians from all over Israel, including the Young Israeli Philharmonic.
+She has been invited to coach an orchestral summer music program at the University of Indiana and has also been a regular guest professor at the University of Sacramento.
+She devotes much of her time to the Mehli Mehta Music Foundation in Bombay, mentoring teachers, instructing children and organizing educational programs to promote western classical music.

 A native of London, CarlaMaria entered the Yehudi Menuhin School at the age of ten.
-She initially entered on the violin and was later encouraged to take up the viola in addition to playing the violin.
-Her various teachers included, Robert Masters, Peter and Margaret Norris, Hans Keller, David Takeno and Nadia Boulanger.
-Growing up in England she appeared as both soloist and chamber musician in London’s major concert halls and has been heard on the BBC Radio and Television Network.
+She studied both violin and viola and her various teachers included Robert Masters, Peter and Margaret Norris, Hans Keller, David Takeno and Nadia Boulanger.
+From an early age she appeared as both soloist and chamber musician in London’s major concert halls and has been heard on the BBC Radio and Television Network.